• 简体中文

 Figure 7: Size of PLGA microcapsules as a function of time.
 The PLGA shell stops shrinking after 300s.
 A cut between 300sec and 3500s has been made in the graph for better understanding.

-PLGA microcapsules have a diameter ranging from 312 µm to 230 µm.
+Double emulsions with PLGA shell have a diameter ranging from 312 µm to 230 µm.
 We observe that during the precipitation process, the diameter of the microcapsules decreases.
 A diameter of 312 µm is obtained 20 seconds after droplet formation, while a diameter of 230 µm is obtained 300 seconds after droplet formation.
 After 300s, we observed that microcapsules are reaching a steady state and do not decrease further.

 Conclusion